These FAQs were reviewed and updated in November.

-Assist FM have also produced complementary guidance on cleaning in schools.
+Assist FM has also produced complementary guidance on cleaning in schools.

 Any individuals should wash their hands thoroughly for at least 20 seconds after any contact with someone who is unwell.

-Changeovers should have been risk assessed, including individual risk assessments for teachers who are vulnerable and individual risk assessments may indicate that such duties are not appropriate for some staff to undertake due to personal vulnerabilities.
+Changeovers should have been risk assessed, including individual risk assessments for teachers who are vulnerable.
+Individual risk assessments may indicate that such duties are not appropriate for some staff to undertake due to personal vulnerabilities.

-All staff have a responsibility to follow the measures put in by the employer and to safeguard theirs and others HASAW.
-Part of this responsibility covers reporting any failure to comply with a health and safety requirement whether adult or pupil.
+All staff have a responsibility to follow the measures put in by the employer and to safeguard theirs and others’ health and safety at work.
+Part of this responsibility covers reporting any failure to comply with a health and safety requirement, whether adult or pupil.

-Any breach should be challenged and reported to the HT immediately.
-The Union has developed an incident report form which you can access at https://www.nasuwt.org.uk/fullreopeningScotland/.
+Any breach should be challenged and reported to the headteacher immediately.
+The Union has developed an incident report form which you can access on our Scotland Autumn Term page.

 Should schools have some kind of check or supervision in place to ensure that hand cleaning is taking place?
 (Scotland)

 The Scottish Government guidance requires schools to support pupils to follow hand hygiene regimes.
-Some schools may have a system for checking in place, dependent upon the age and stage of the pupils involved.
+Some schools may have a system for checking in place, depending on the age and stage of the pupils involved.
 The school should be reminding all parents and pupils of their responsibilities to follow protective measures.